jianzhong123/KG-CLDDI/README.md

 * > python main.py

+## Citation
+### Please cite our paper if you find this work useful in your research.

+@article{zhong2024knowledge,
+  title={A knowledge graph-based method for drug-drug interaction prediction with contrastive learning}, author={Zhong, Jian and Zhao, Haochen and Zhao, Qichang and Wang, Jianxin}, journal={IEEE/ACM Transactions on Computational Biology and Bioinformatics}, year={2024}, publisher={IEEE}
+}

 ## Contact

 If you have any questions or suggestions with the code, please let us know.
 Contact Zhong Jian at jianzhong@csu.edu.cn